ccu-pllab/CCU_PLLAB_TestCaseGenerator/README.md

 <ol start = "2">
   <li>
   After creating a new tcgen project, you will find that we have prepared a sample specification in the spec folder.
-This is a specification document describing the BoundedQueue class, which contains the class diagram and the object constraint language included in the papyrus project.
+This is a specification document describing the Gradeconverter class, which contains the class diagram and the object constraint language included in the papyrus project.
   </li>
 </ol>